RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 The Ohio Supreme Court relied heavily on [*Time, Inc. v.
 Hill*][hill] (US 1967), but that case does not mandate a media privilege to televise a performer's entire act without his consent.
 Involved in [*Time, Inc. v.
 Hill*][hill] was a claim under the New York "Right of Privacy" statute that Life Magazine, in the course of reviewing a new play, had connected the play with a long-past incident involving petitioner and his family and had falsely described their experience and conduct at that time.
 The complaint sought damages for humiliation and suffering flowing from these nondefamatory falsehoods that allegedly invaded Hill's privacy.
-The Court held, however, that the opening of a new play linked to an actual incident was a matter of public interest and that Hill could not recover without showing that the Life report was knowingly false or was published with reckless disregard for the truth—the same rigorous standard that had been applied in [*New York Times Co.* v. *Sullivan,*](http://scholar.google.com/scholar_case?case=10183527771703896207) (US 1964)]
+The Court held, however, that the opening of a new play linked to an actual incident was a matter of public interest and that Hill could not recover without showing that the Life report was knowingly false or was published with reckless disregard for the truth—the same rigorous standard that had been applied in [*New York Times Co.* v. *Sullivan,*](http://scholar.google.com/scholar_case?case=10183527771703896207) (US 1964).

 [*Time, Inc. v.
-Hill*](http://scholar.google.com/scholar_case?case=13178370409068522665), which was hotly contested and decided by a divided Court, involved an entirely different tort from the "right of publicity" recognized by the Ohio Supreme Court.
+Hill*][hill], which was hotly contested and decided by a divided Court, involved an entirely different tort from the "right of publicity" recognized by the Ohio Supreme Court.
 As the opinion reveals in [*Time, Inc. v.
 Hill*][hill], the Court was steeped in the literature of privacy law and was aware of the developing distinctions and nuances in this branch of the law.
 The Court, for example, cited Prosser &hellip; and divided privacy into four distinct branches.
-The Court was aware that it was adjudicating a "false light" privacy case involving a matter of public interest, not a case involving "intrusion," "appropriation" of a name or likeness for the purposes of trade, &hellip; or "private details" about a non-newsworthy person or event, *id.* It is also abundantly clear that [*Time, Inc. v.
+The Court was aware that it was adjudicating a "false light" privacy case involving a matter of public interest, not a case involving "intrusion," "appropriation" of a name or likeness for the purposes of trade, &hellip; or "private details" about a non-newsworthy person or event.
+It is also abundantly clear that [*Time, Inc. v.
 Hill*][hill] did not involve a performer, a person with a name having commercial value, or any claim to a "right of publicity."
 This discrete kind of "appropriation" case was plainly identified in the literature cited by the Court and had been adjudicated in the reported cases.

 The differences between these two torts are important.
 First, the State's interests in providing a cause of action in each instance are different.
 "The interest protected" in permitting recovery for placing the plaintiff in a false light "is clearly that of reputation, with the same overtones of mental distress as in defamation."
 Prosser.
 By contrast, the State's interest in permitting a "right of publicity" is in protecting the proprietary interest of the individual in his act in part to encourage such entertainment.
 As we later note, the State's interest is closely analogous to the goals of patent and copyright law, focusing on the right of the individual to reap the reward of his endeavors and having little to do with protecting feelings or reputation.
 Second, the two torts differ in the degree to which they intrude on dissemination of information to the public.
 In "false light" cases the only way to protect the interests involved is to attempt to minimize publication of the damaging matter, while in "right of publicity" cases the only question is who gets to do the publishing.
 An entertainer such as Zacchini usually has no objection to the widespread publication of his act as long as he gets the commercial benefit of such publication.
 Indeed, in the present case Zacchini did not seek to enjoin the broadcast of his act; he simply sought compensation for the broadcast in the form of damages.

 Nor does it appear that our later cases, such as [*Rosenbloom v.
 Metromedia, Inc.*](http://scholar.google.com/scholar_case?case=13134064098406124246) (US 1971); [*Gertz v.
 Robert Welch, Inc.*][gertz] (US 1974); and [*Time, Inc. v.
 Firestone*](http://scholar.google.com/scholar_case?case=12685855173622583678) (US 1976) require or furnish substantial support for the Ohio court's privilege ruling.
 These cases, like *New York Times,* emphasize the protection extended to the press by the First Amendment in defamation cases, particularly when suit is brought by a public official or a public figure.
 None of them involve an alleged appropriation by the press of a right of publicity existing under state law.

 Moreover, [*Time, Inc. v.
 Hill*][hill],
 *New York Times, Metromedia, Gertz,* and *Firestone*